Shop Linerworld.com

 Let’s not forget that this gross health hazardous fungus can spread throughout the pool liner to parts where the foam isn’t installed.

 Algae, mold, and fungus are more noticeable near foam installation areas.
-The only safe way to clear pools of algae and fungus is to remove the hazardous foam and install a replacement pool liner.
+The only safe way to clear pools of algae and fungus is to remove the hazardous foam mats under the pool and install a replacement pool liner.

 One response to “Should You Put Foam Under A Pool?”